robenkleene/collections/cards/music-theory.md

 - **In music theory, how many half steps is an augmented fourth?** Six
 - **In music theory, how many half steps is a diminished fourth?** Four
 - **In music theory, what is the difference between an augmented fourth and a diminished fifth?** They're identical
-- **In music theory, what is the tonic?** The first key of a scale
-- **In music theory, what is the inflection of an interval?** Whether it's perfect, major, minor, augmented, or diminished
 - **In music theory, how do you determine the type of interval?**
     1. Determine the difference in scale degrees
     2. Remove all accidentals